-My joint work (with many wonderful collaborators!) has received the Internet Defense Prize, and our code has made it into the Linux kernel, the Python programming language, and the Firefox web browser, among others.
+My joint work (with many wonderful collaborators!) has received the Internet Defense Prize, and our code has made it into BoringSSL, the Linux kernel, the Python programming language, and the Firefox web browser, among others.
 My research on verified cryptography was featured in Quanta Magazine and IEEE Computer Magazine; my research on computational law appeared in Communications of the ACM.

 Current projects

 Rust verification (2022-).
 The future of verification lies with the Rust programming language.
 Aeneas is a new verification frontend that allows the programmer to verify safe Rust code via a functional translation.
 See the paper intro for a manifesto.
+Eurydice compiles Rust to C, allowing programmers to write their code in a modern, easy-to-verify language, while still targety legacy environments and toolchains.

 Verified Protocol Stacks (2019-).
 Security protocols are pervasive in modern communication software, yet true end-to-end verification results for real-world protocols remain elusive.
 New developments: